micahondiwa/stock-prediction-portal/README.md

 -  Access a dashboard after log in where they can input a valid stock ticker for price prediction.
 - View the results and dynamically generated plots including stock price trends and moving averages.

 The core idea of the project is to demonstrate how to intergrate pre-trained machine learning models in Django with a modern frontend, connnected via axios.
-The project uses the in-built Django user model
+The project uses the in-built Django user model.

 ## 2. Features